mespe/mespe.github.io/content/post/dyn_docs-pt1.md

-I was asked to give a short overview of dynamic documents in R during Dr. Cini Brown's lab meeting at Colorado State University last week, and I thought I bring some of the material as well.
+I was asked to give a short overview of dynamic documents in R during Dr. Cini Brown's lab meeting at Colorado State University last week, and I thought I would post some of the material here as well.

 ## What is a dynamic document?